Contact the journal

 How to submit

 Authors should follow the journal’s author guidelines.
 Manuscripts that are not formatted appropriately for the journal will be referred to edit accordingly before peer review.
-The journal runs a continuous publication model – articles are published in the journal as and when they are ready.

 Preparing your manuscript

 Authors are requested to reference the guidelines for journal authors, as well as the following specific instructions outlined here.
 It is the responsibility of the author to ensure adherence to the style guide.
 Please note that editors will not undertake any extensive formatting to this extent, and anything not adhering to the guidelines might be returned for revision.

 The Archaeology International operates double blind peer review, where both the reviewers and authors are anonymised during review.
 Authors should submit an anonymous version of the manuscript, stripped of all identifying references to the author(s) for peer review.
 The word count should be clearly indicated.
 All submissions must be in .doc or .docx format to facilitate the peer-review process.